SeriousEmail/seriousemail-php/README.md

 ```

+### CURL issues

 A note about CURL.
 CURL can be a bit painful for some.
 Especially with LOCALHOST.
-If you're having difficulty making a connection Sharwan Kammi added the following to the CURL options in SeriousEmail.php:
+If you're having difficulty making a connection - Sharwan Kammi found success by adding the following to the CURL options in SeriousEmail.php:

 ```
 curl_setopt($ch, CURLOPT_TIMEOUT, 1000);